SpaDA: A Spatial Dataflow Architecture Programming Language: CSL Compiler Backend

-While canonicalization follows standard compiler techniques, the subsequent routing assignment stage addresses a challenge unique to spatial dataflow architectures: \emph{automatic channel allocation with conflict avoidance}.
+The routing assignment stage addresses a challenge unique to spatial dataflow architectures: \emph{automatic channel allocation with conflict avoidance}.
 When multiple data streams traverse shared physical routing resources, they must be assigned to distinct channels to prevent race conditions and undefined behavior.
-We solve this through a checkerboard decomposition algorithm (\Cref{fig:checkerboard}) that guarantees conflict-free routing by construction, eliminating the error-prone manual reasoning required in prior WSE implementations.
+We solve this through a checkerboard decomposition algorithm (\cref{fig:checkerboard}) that guarantees conflict-free routing by construction.

-Our current implementation restricts streams to single-hop communication ($ \|dx\| + \|dy\| \leq 1$), which suffices for all weather stencils in our evaluation (\Cref{sec:experiments}).
-The algorithm can be extended to deal with multi-hop scenarios.

 \textbf{Checkerboard Decomposition.} We first identify \emph{active dimensions}: a dimension is active if any stream has non-zero offset in that dimension.
 Each |compute| block is then split based on PE coordinate parity into 2 blocks for each active dimension.
 Each stream |s| is duplicated into |s_even| and |s_odd|.
 The key insight is that messages from even-coordinate PEs travel only through even-coordinate intermediate PEs, while messages from odd-coordinate PEs traverse only odd-coordinate PEs.
 This eliminates all routing conflicts.